 Did you know that many conventional dishwashing detergents contain some ingredients that are not safe for you and your family?
-According to the Environmental Working Group (EWG) and their “guide to healthy cleaning“, these detergents can include phosphates, preservatives, formaldehyde and more.
+According to the Environmental Working Group (EWG) and its “guide to healthy cleaning,” these detergents can include phosphates, preservatives, formaldehyde and more.
 Some of these products “may contain ingredients with potential for acute aquatic toxicity; chronic aquatic toxicity; nervous system effects.”

 Yikes.
 Instead, consider making your own homemade dishwasher detergent.
 Not only will you save a ton of money, you can be positive that the ingredients are safe for you, your family and the environment without question.
 (And for a backup store-bought dishwasher detergent, opt for one of these.)

 In a medium bowl, add the washing soda and purified water.
 Washing soda is a chemical compound that is safe to use for removing dirt and grease.
 It can even treat hard water.
 More specifically, it is the salt of carbonic acid.
 Because washing soda is often made from the ashes of burned plants, you may see it named as soda ash.

 Purified water is important to help avoid chemical contamination.
 Blend these ingredients.

 Next, stir in the vinegar, citric acid and kosher salt for this homemade dishwasher detergent.
 White vinegar helps disinfect safely but also helps keep your dishes spot free.
 The vinegar contains acetic acid, which helps take the grease off while acting as a rinsing agent.